BorjaOteroFerreira/IALab-Suite/README.md

 models/llama/llama-2-7b-chat.Q8_0.gguf
 ```

-This model is used as the default model, (dont need llama_chat_format.py file sustitution)
+This model is used as the default model, (dont need llama_chat_format.py file sustitution).

-you can add more models in .gguf format on [Hugging Face](https://huggingface.co/models?search=gguf) and they will be added directly to the list in the interface.
+You can add more models in .gguf format on [Hugging Face](https://huggingface.co/models?search=gguf) and they will be added directly to the list in the interface.

 [TheBloke/mixtral_7bx2_moe](https://huggingface.co/TheBloke/Mixtral_7Bx2_MoE-GGUF/resolve/main/mixtral_7bx2_moe.Q5_0.gguf)[ Size - 8.87 GB | Max ram required - 	11.37 GB ] (need llama_chat_format.py sustitution and use Custom-IALab chat format)